 [dateline] Amsterdam October 25th 1781

-[salute] I have the honor to be with great Respect, Sir, your most obedient and most humble Servant.
+[salute] I have the honor to be, with the greatest Respect, Sir, your most obedient & most humble Servant